 Pages

 - Join 'Contact' each month as we take you on a virtual guided tour, providing a brief overview of UQ's design pieces and where you can find them.
-This month, it's our fabulous fountains.
+This month, we take a look at the sentinel statues dotted across the campuses to honour significant people in history.

 - On 17 May each year, LGBTIAQ+ communities and their allies celebrate International Day Against Homophobia, Biphobia, Interphobia and Transphobia (IDAHOBIT).